joshuadavidthomas/zed-django/README.md

 ### Installation and Activation

+The Django extension provides two language servers for Django templates. **Both language servers will start by default and run simultaneously.** You can choose to use only one by configuring which to disable in your settings (see the [Using a Language Server](#using-a-language-server) section below).

-Both language servers follow the same activation sequence:
+Both language servers follow the same installation and activation sequence:

 1. The Django extension checks if the language server binary (`djls` or `djlsp`) is available on your PATH.
 2. If not found on PATH: